 In Chelsea, the Atlantic Theater Company is known as a breeding ground for groundbreaking new plays and musicals; 2018 Tony winner The Band’s Visit first launched at the company’s Linda Gross Theater.
 In the East Village, the Public Theater has been a hub for the latest in avant-garde theater with its Under The Radar Festival, new musicals like Fun Home and a little show called Hamilton.
 There’s also Joe’s Pub, named for Public founder Joseph Papp, which is a great place to see newer talent in a cozy cabaret space that serves cocktail, snacks and full meals.

 Across the East River, St. Ann’s Warehouse in Dumbo has a newish space on the Brooklyn waterfront.
-It showcases innovative productions like Taylor Mac’s A 24-Decade History of American Pop Music and—coming this fall—a deconstructed Oklahoma! with a country twang.
+It showcases innovative productions like Taylor Mac’s A 24-Decade History of American Pop Music and a deconstructed Oklahoma! with a country twang (coming to Broadway in March).
 In downtown Brooklyn, the Brooklyn Academy of Music (BAM) is known for its Next Wave Festival (which has showcased big names like Cate Blanchett in 2009’s A Streetcar Named Desire) and for nontraditional stagings (Broadway director Ivo van Hove has been a regular).

 The City’s outdoor summer scene is dominated by Shakespeare.
 Foremost among those productions is Shakespeare in the Park, at Central Park’s Delacorte Theater.
 But don’t miss out on more experimental programs, like Shakespeare in the Parking Lot, that keep the Bard accessible.